kinddddd/HTMLCSS-CHALLENGE/readme.md

-# Open with Firefox and iPhone 12/13 Pro Max iOS 14.6 for proper view.
+# Inspect with Firefox and iPhone 12/13 Pro Max iOS 14.6 for a proper view.

 ## HTMLCSS Final Challenge